Part 3: Trust Region Optimization via Sequence Masking

 The TRPO Lower Bound

-The Performance Difference Lemma quantifies the gap between the surrogate and true objectives:
+The Performance Difference Lemma (Kakade & Langford, 2002) quantifies the gap between the surrogate and true objectives:

-The key difference from the surrogate is that the true improvement uses the state distribution $d_\pi$ (under the new policy), while the surrogate uses $d_\mu$ (under the old policy).
+The key difference from the surrogate is that the true improvement uses the context distribution $d_{\pi,t}$ (under the new policy), while the surrogate uses $d_{\mu,t}$ (under the old policy).

-Using the Simulation Lemma, which bounds how state distributions diverge over time:
+Using the Simulation Lemma (Kearns & Singh, 2002), which bounds how context distributions diverge over the sequence:

 $$ D_{TV}(d_{\pi,t} \| d_{\mu,t}) \leq t \cdot D_{TV}^{\max}(\pi, \mu) $$